JetBrains/guide/site/pytest/tutorials/visual_pytest/jump_to_error/index.md

 ![add-method-guardian.png](add-method-guardian.png)

-PyCharm will create the method over in our `guardian` class and we can then add the implementation:
+PyCharm will create the method over in our `Guardian` class and we can then add the implementation:

 ```python
 def add_guardian(self, guardian):